 If you are applying for the Northeast Development Region of the province, then you don’t need to be part of the listed occupations.
 Any occupations classified as National Occupational Classification (NOC) code Skill Level C (intermediate jobs that usually call for high school and/or job-specific training) or Skill Level D (labour jobs that usually give on-the-job training) are eligible for the region.

-What are the Eligibility Criteria for the Entry Level and Semi-Skilled (BC PNP)?
+What is the Eligibility Criteria for the Entry Level and Semi-Skilled (BC PNP)?

 You must meet the following criteria to qualify for this category: